Simon1ss/MxElas/README.md

-# Package for solving linear elasticity equations in mixed form
+# MATLAB code for solving linear elasticity equations in mixed form
 # ifem is required

-## DoF

-stress:
-displacement: